 KAPHA or the biological water-humor makes up the bulk of our bodily tissues and serves as a container and support for this internal fire.

 The three doshas are rooted in Agni and can be treated through it.
 Vata people need to cultivate a more consistent internal fire to keep Vata, whose energy tends to be erratic, in balance.
 Pitta people need to keep their fire from getting too high, as it naturally tends to be excessive in their fiery temperaments.
 Kapha people require a higher internal fire to burn up the excess weight and water that they tend to accumulate along with the inertia of their lives.

 As we are fire beings possessing a fire body, the regulation of our internal fires is the determinative factor for our happiness and well-being.
-By learning how to balance our internal fires or Agnis on physical, pranic and psychological levels, we can connect to the deepest level of Agni, the soul in the heart, the flame that sustains all of our biological fires.
+By learning how to balance our internal fires or Agnis on physical, pranic and psychological levels, we can connect to the deepest level of Agni, the light in the heart, the flame that sustains all of our biological fires.
 This not only facilitates health but also opens the wellsprings of creativity and aids in rejuvenation.

 Agni and Disease